aklaudano47/Commodity_Alpha_Engine/README.md

-# Commodity Alpha Engine: Systematic Seasonal Arbitrage
+# Seasonality in Commodities: Systematic Trading Strategy

 ## Business Framing
 * **The Problem:** Many quantitative strategies fail in production because they rely on "backtest-fitted" anomalies that disappear once execution friction and look-ahead bias are accounted for.
 Furthermore, traditional financialized assets (like Equities or Bitcoin) have become too efficient for simple seasonal strategies to extract alpha.